CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

  where $x\in \mathbf{R}^{n}, s \in \mathbf{R}, x^Q \in Z_{\text{int8}}^n$

-After quantization has been applied, we can reorder the operators in the graph in order to further processing.
+After quantization has been applied, we can reorder the operators in the graph to further processing.
 As `matmul` is the core of NN's workflows, we take it as an example to illustrate how to transform float-point operator to an integer operator.

 let's define float-point `matmul` as $y = Wx$, where $y\in \mathbf{R}^m, x\in \mathbf{R}^n, W\in \mathbf{R}^{m\times n}$.
 First we rewrite $x$, $y$  and $W$ into quantized representation $s_y * y^Q   = (s_wW^Q)  (s_x  X^Q) $ , and rewrite it into